department-for-transport/light-rail-package/README.md

-# light-rail-package
+# tramlr

-R package for producing the annual light rail and tram publication.
+R package for producing the DfT annual light rail and tram publication.

+Written by Rose McNally, any queries can be sent to rose.mcnally@dft.gov.uk